intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 * "We're pre-IPO" - they had no intention of going IPO
 * "We've sent the payment" - they didn't
 * "We have a plan" - nope, nada, zip, butkus
-* "What could you do with $20M?" - they wre broke and not profitable
+* "What could you do with $20M?" - they were broke and not profitable
 * "We're growing" - they laid off 50% of the division
 * A kinder gentle version of this rule might be "Inspect what you expect"
 * Also see [Leroy Jethro Gibb, NCIS, Rule #3](http://ncis.wikia.com/wiki/Gibbs%27s_Rules)